oracle-livelabs/oci/oci-vision-defect-detection/test-model-console/test-model-console.md

 ## Introduction

-In this lab, you will test the recently created OCI Vision model to recognize stacked pipes in a test picture.
+In this lab, you will test the recently created OCI Vision model to recognize rust on utility poles in a test picture.
 You will do so by accessing the existing user interface for model testing in the Oracle Cloud Console.

 Estimated Time: 10 minutes